NiRo-2/WebApi_StarterTemplate/README.md

 - Utilize the utilities, email helpers, and logger provided by NrExtras_solution to streamline your development.

-6. **Run the Application:**
+7. **Run the Application:**

 Run your application using the following command:

+dotnet run

 Access the API:

-Your API will be available at https://localhost:5000 (or a different port if configured).
+Your API will be available at https://localhost:5001 (or a different port if configured).

 ## Usage